 1) Windmills used to be everywhere

 A gentle creak and a soft ‘whoosh’ as the sails zip past is all you hear when standing close to a windmill.
-These days, it’s easy to forget that century or so ago this sound was ubiquitous.
-Windmills (molens) used to be everywhere: more than 10,000 fully operational windmills once dotted the Dutch landscape, being employed for industrial purposes.
-When the windmills found themselves in competition with steam and later diesel and electricity, they gradually disappeared from the Dutch landscape: 1,200 of them remain today.
-Being lovingly maintained and protected, they are now much-loved icons of the Dutch landscape, especially in Old Holland.
+These days, it’s easy to forget that a century or so ago this sound was ubiquitous.
+Windmills (or molens in Dutch) used to be everywhere: more than 10,000 fully operational windmills once dotted the Dutch landscape, being employed for industrial purposes.
+When the windmills found themselves in competition with steam and later diesel and electricity, they gradually disappeared from the Dutch landscape: around 1,200 of them remain today.
+Being lovingly maintained and protected, they are now world-famous icons of the Dutch landscape, especially in Old Holland.
 One of the best places for windmill spotting is the Zaanse Schans, a free outdoor park with an impressive collection of historical windmills.

 2) They are true all-rounders